 How can you tell if someone is going to add to the group experience or detract from it?

 You have to get the sense, from their application, about the twinkle in their eye.
 A twinkle in their eye that reflects “Hmm, I wonder what ideas are going to emerge – I can’t wait.” falls on the right side of the suitability divide.
 The same twinkle that reflects “Hmm, I know exactly how to get what I want out of this lot…” falls on the wrong side.

 You’re obviously a believer in the Sandpit process.
 How would you like to see it grow and develop?

-The EPSRC’s vision for the IDEAS Factory, all those years ago, has now turned into an exciting reality.
+The EPSRC’s vision for the IDEAS Factory, all those years ago, turned into an exciting reality.
 It is now copied across continents, establishments and settings for which the EPSRC deserves every credit as the original inventors of the concept.
-I leave the last word to the UK Chancellor of the Exchequer who said at the Conservative Party Conference 2010 (4 October): “Let us make Britain the IDEAS Factory of the World!”
+I leave the last word to the UK Chancellor of the Exchequer who once said at the Conservative Party Conference: “Let us make Britain the IDEAS Factory of the World!”
 So, as you can see, I am not the only fan!

 Know Further: Read what Bharat has written about the participant selection process.
 Read more and more about the Sandpit methodology.
 Or read about KAI and Foursight, some other tools we use to help understand who’s in the room and how to help them better work together.